History of Pickleball

 Origin of Pickleball

-Pickleball origin with the game’s evolution with trials and errors, they altered the game rules and sports equipment and introduced a new pickleball version.
+Pickleball originated with the game’s evolution through trials and errors; they altered the game rules and sports equipment and introduced a new pickleball version.
 Barney realized that the paddles should be durable to find a better and modified solution and took the right decision at the right time.
 He came into the battlefield with the new shapes of paddles made of plywood which he saw in his basement.

 Evolution of Pickleball